Generate your client ID.

-- API Token - This allows you to connect to the Verkada SCIM endpoint.
+API Token - This allows you to connect to the Verkada SCIM endpoint.
 This token is unique per the Verkada organization.
-To acquire this token, contact support.
-They will need a list of your email domains and will generate the API Token for you.
+This article explains how to acquire a SCIM API token.

 The SCIM integration allows for user and group creation, management, and deletion for Verkada.

 Select Provisioning and click Configure API Integration

 Check the box to Enable API Integration, then enter the API Token generated in Command.